All Episodes

 Everybody, get up, kill Jews.

-Lunch, kill Jews, dinner, kill Jews.
+Lunch, kill Jews.

-Tomorrow strap bomb on our own kids to kill Jews.
+Tomorrow, strap bomb on our own kids to kill Jews.

-Yet Mel Gibson nail his ass.
+Yet Mel Gibson, nail his ass.

-Get him out of Hollywood!
+Get him out of Hollywood.

-Half is outrageous, we're not gonna put up with it.
+We're not going to put up with it.

-Isn't Nasralla fascinating to listen to, Anderson?
+Isn't Nasrallah fascinating to listen to, Anderson?

-Listen to his virulent anti-Semitism, and why is he so plain spoken?
+And why is he so plain spoken?

 It's fascinating he's so plain spoken.

-Well, I was thinking about all this yesterday, and was watching the O'Reilly factor last night.
+Well, I was thinking about all this yesterday and was watching the O'Reilly factor last night.

 And Dan Blather was on.